joshbegley/nyt-latest/README.md

 **Democrats Throw Money at a Problem: Countering G.O.P.
 Clout Online**\
-`At private gatherings, strategists and donors are swapping ideas to help the party capture the digital mojo that Republicans seem to have.
+`At private gatherings, strategists and donors are swapping ideas to help the party capture the digital mojo that helped President Trump win.
 Yes, there’s a price tag.`\
 https://nytimes.com/2025/05/20/us/politics/democrats-influencers-trump.html

 **Sands staying at St. Pauli on season-long loan for 2025-26**\